CDCgov/ixa/docs/book/src/first_model/people.md

 - **S**: Represents someone who is susceptible to infection.
 - **I**: Represents someone who is currently infected.
-- **R**: Represents someone who has recovered (or is otherwise no longer infectious).
+- **R**: Represents someone who has recovered.

-Each value in the enum corresponds to a stage in our simple SIR (Susceptible, Infected, Recovered) model.
+Each value in the enum corresponds to a stage in our simple model.
 The enum value for a person's `InfectionStatus` property will refer to an individual’s health status in our simulation.

 The attributes written above the enum declaration, such as `#[derive(Debug, Hash, Eq, PartialEq, Clone, Copy, Serialize, Deserialize)]`, automatically add useful functionality to the enum: